9kubczas4/sorapiss-soft-portfolio/src/app/sample-use-cases/pages/recommended-sources/readme.md

 * [Video - Getting Started with Angular Component Testing](https://www.youtube.com/watch?v=weWTHGWe6uU) by [Jordan Powell](https://twitter.com/JordanPowell88)

 ## State Management
+The resources provided below will assist you in exploring the concept of state management and determining whether the usage of libraries like ngrx or rx-angular is necessary.
+It's important to note that this is a vast topic, and definitive answers may be elusive as the decision relies on various factors, such as the application's scale and the complexity of the state

 * [Video - My go to way to manage state in Angular applications](https://www.youtube.com/watch?v=JnwjU06yoEE) by [Joshua Morony](https://twitter.com/joshuamorony)
 * [Video - State Management in Angular - Do I need Redux & NgRx?
 (2021, Advanced)](https://www.youtube.com/watch?v=2LwuV6s-Cy4) by [Dmytro Mezhenskyi](https://twitter.com/DecodedFrontend)
 * [Video - How to use NgRx ComponentStore? - Alex Okrushko | NG-DE 2022](https://www.youtube.com/watch?v=xPmtsD5LRqQ) by [Alex Okrushko](https://twitter.com/AlexOkrushko)